klalicki/np-thesis-2025/src/content/other/about-top.md

-## May 3rd, 2025, 4pm–7pm Wooster Hall, 2nd Floor at SUNY New Paltz
+## May 3rd, 2025, 4pm–7pm <span aria-hidden class="strikeout">Wooster Hall, 2nd Floor</span> South Classroom Building at SUNY New Paltz

 The 2025 Design Show celebrates the work of graduating students from the MA in Digital Design & Fabrication and the BFA Graphic Design programs in the Department of Design at SUNY New Paltz.